Joker-vD/onepass-lambda-compiler/NOTES.md

 ### Printing closure values

 Generating code for printing the closure values as λ-terms with captured substituted in is similar in spirit to the `lam2str()` function.
 Interestingly enough, we don't need to α-convert anything because of the call-to-value semantics: the captured variables reference the closures which are, well, closed.
 For example, value `λx. x y z + {y: λx. x + {}, z: λk. k x + {x: λx. x + {}}` should be printed as `λx. x (λx. x) (λk. k (λx. x))`.
 It's somewhat confusing but still correct and unambiguous for a careful enough reader.
 Of course, we could also have just mangled names, e.g. uniformly turning `x` into `x@lambda_11`, or carefully tracking the bound variables and appending numbers or primes, but eh.

+### Parsing lambdas

+It's recursive descent, but with support for line continuations inside the lexer!
+Nothing special, although can be tricky to debug: I'm particularly prone to accidentally writing infinite loops in such parsers for some reason.

+Also, the exact grammar implemented does *not* support `\x. x \t. t` as an acceptable input equivalent to `\x. x (\t. t)`, but it can be done by changing `parse_atomic()` to expect lambda in addition to the left parenthesis and variables.